chrislo7/todo_challenge/README.md

 - Run `npm install` to install dependencies
 - Run `npm start` to start app

+## Explanation

+I've created a very simple and vanilla todo list app.
+The input area checks all areas are filled in.
+Clear button can clear ALL todos.
+Can change todos to completed or pending.

+Due to time constraints I couldn't implement other features such as filtering and sorting.

 ## Things remaining to do

 - Split functions away in a seperate file